-Susan Mayis a twenty-five year old singer and actress who made her national television debut on the Oprah Winfrey Show, singing from her critically acclaimed debut CD, “The Rose”.
+Susan Mayis a singer and actress who made her national television debut on the Oprah Winfrey Show, singing from her critically acclaimed debut CD, “The Rose”.
 With her second CD on Southport Records, “Black Coffee”, Susan once again brings her captivating voice and sensitive style to eleven classic tracks.
 As stated by Jason Koransky, DownBeat Editor, “She can make your heart melt with her balladry…”

 Susan has been featured as a soloist on WTTW’s Artbeat Chicago, Chicago Tonight, FOX TV News in the Morning, CBS’s TV Morning News Show, and Harry Porterfield of ABC Seven News in Chicago reported that “Susan May is Someone You Should Know”.
 Susan has performed at top jazz venues in Chicago, including Andy’s, Jazz Showcase, Pops for Champagne, Katerina’s, and MCAs Jazz on the Terrace series with jazz greats such as Leon Joyce and Larry Gray (members of the Ramsey Lewis Trio), Bobby Schiff (who has played with Peggy Lee & Mel Torme), Bobby Lewis (Tony Bennett & Ella Fitzgerald), and the legendary Willie Pickens.
 A performer at the 2004 Chicago Jazz Festival, Susan has also graced the stages of Chicago’s Center on Halsted, Apollo Theater, Royal George Theater, Arcada Theater, Merrillville’s Star Plaza with the Northwest Indiana Symphony Orchestra, and appearances with the Whiting Festival Orchestra.
 Her performances have also included her own cabaret show at the Bailiwick Cabaret Series and performances as a member of the Chicago Cabaret Professionals.
 In addition, Susan frequently gives benefit performances across the country, including a benefit for Pediatric Ewings Sarcoma in Carmel, CA.